Subsampling to Enhance Efficiency in Input Uncertainty Quantification: Problem Motivation

 \subsection{The Input Uncertainty Problem}

 Suppose there are $m$ independent input processes driven by input distributions $F_1,F_2,\ldots,F_m$.
 We consider a generic performance measure $\psi(F_1,\dots,F_m)$ that is simulable, i.e., given the input distributions, independent unbiased replications of $\psi$ can be generated in a computer.
 As a primary example, think of $F_1$ and $F_2$ as the interarrival and service time distributions in a queue, and $\psi$ is some output measure such as the mean queue length averaged over a time horizon.
+Our study also applies when the $F_i$'s are multivariate distributions.

 The input uncertainty problem arises in situations where the input distributions $F_1,\ldots,F_m$ are unknown but real-world data are available.
 One then has to use their estimates $\widehat{F}_1,\ldots,\widehat{F}_m$ to drive the simulation.
 Denote a point estimate of $\psi(F_1,\ldots,F_m)$ as $\bar\psi(\widehat F_1,\ldots,\widehat F_m)$, where typically we take